fungloonchong/Azure-Lane-Interactive-Tierlist/README.md

 **Ships are rated within their own class from T0 (the strongest) to Tn (the weakest).
 The main tier list is composed of T0 through T4 and includes the ships that could be considered meta in some form.**

-The markings in the upper right of their portrait showing how they can be obtained.
+The banner in the upper right of their portrait showing how they can be obtained.
 Absence of a banner indicates they are not limited and can be obtained at all times via drops (including war archives), construction, or the merit, core, and medal shops.

-Ships are marked indicating their strengths to assist with choosing the best ship for any given situation.
-The key for these is found in the bottom right.
+Ships are marked with round icons indicating their strengths to assist with choosing the best ship for any given situation.

 Rankings are not contingent on the buffs or presence of another ship, with the exceptions of the three carrier pairs and the Ning/Ping/Yat Sen trio, which are indicated by their merged pictures.